-I further understand that such laws, regulations and guidelines as those referred to, above, may include health and safety rules and precautions intended to mitigate the spread of COVID-19, MPXV, and other infectious diseases, which rules and precautions may be updated at any time.
-While acknowledging that these rules and precautions may or may not be effective in mitigating the spread of a particular infectious disease, I agree to comply with such rules and precautions that may include, but are not limited to confinement/isolation, mask wearing, social distancing, among others.
-I understand that failing to comply with these rules and precautions is a violation of this CASA Code of Student Conduct and that failing to comply could subject me to sanctions up to and including expulsion from the program.
+I further understand that such laws, regulations, and guidelines as those referred to above, may include health and safety rules and precautions intended to mitigate the spread of infectious diseases.

+Public health and safety rules and precautions may be updated at any time.

+While acknowledging that the following precautions may or may not be effective in mitigating the spread of a particular infectious disease, I agree to comply as directed with such rules and precautions that may include, but are not limited to confinement/isolation, mask wearing, social distancing, among others.